nix-community/composer-local-repo-plugin/README.md

 Create a local composer repository, for an existing package:

-1. Move into the package directory (_an option will be provided in the future to skip this step_)
+1. Navigate to the package directory, or use the `--working-dir` option.
 2. Make sure the `composer.json` and `composer.lock` files are present.
-3. Build the local repository:
+3. Generate the local repository using the command:
-   `composer build-local-repo /path/to/local/repository` This command will create a local `composer` repository in the `/path/to/local/repository` directory and also a manifest file `packages.json` in the same directory.
-You can use the `-r` or `-m` to create a repository or manifest file only.
-See the command help (`composer build-local-repo --help`) for more information.
+   `composer build-local-repo /path/to/local/repository`.
+This will create a local `composer` repository in the specified directory and generate a manifest file `packages.json` in the same location.
+Use the `-r` or `-m` options to generate only a repository or a manifest file, respectively.
+For more details, refer to the command help: `composer build-local-repo --help`.
-4. Disable download from `packagist.org` repository:
+4. Disable downloading from the `packagist.org` repository by entering the
-   `composer config repo.packagist false`
+   command: `composer config repo.packagist false`.
-5. Add the new local `composer` repository to the `composer.json` file:
+5. Integrate the newly created local `composer` repository into the `composer.json` file using the command:
-   `composer config repo.local '{"type": "composer", "url": "file:///path/to/local/reposity/packages.json"}'`
+   `composer config repo.local composer file:///path/to/local/reposity/packages.json`.
-6. At this point you can delete the `vendor` directory and disable the network, no network access is needed any more
+6. At this stage, you can disable the network as no further network access is required.
-7. Update the lock file:
+7. Refresh the lock file using the command:
-   `composer update --lock --no-install --no-scripts --no-plugins --no-interaction`
+   `composer update --lock --no-install --no-scripts --no-plugins --no-interaction`.
-8. Install the package: `composer install`
+8. Finally, install the package by entering the command: `composer install`.

 ### Note